jkielman/Responder-Chrome/README.md

-# W/H - Width/Height Chrome Extension
+# Responder Chrome Extension

-A Chrome Extension that outputs the browsers width and height in both 'em' and 'px' units.
+Outlines the web pages grid and displays the width/height in both 'em' and 'px' units when the browser is resized.